preciofishbone/OmniaDocsG2/blocks/properties-block/index.rst

 .. image:: user-information-property-settings-text.png

+What is available for the different edit text modes, is set up in Omnia Admin.

 If it's possible to convert to the property type "Term Set", you must use Setup to map the term set, or it won't work.

 .. image:: user-information-property-settings-termset.png